panchorivasf/matrixmodel/README.md

 <!-- badges: end -->

-The goal of the `matrixmodel` package is to provide tools to project forest stocks across Indiana.
-Using the matrix model format for tree plot surveys,
+The goal of the `matrixmodel` package is to provide tools to forecast forest stocks.
+The forecasting functions take data in the “matrix model” format for tree plot surveys, either CSV or R data frames, to compute simulations for each species group.

 ## Installation